(MORE!) New Year’s Resolutions for Businesses

 - Register as “Foreign Business Entity”: A corporation, limited liability company, or other form of business entity that is doing “business” in a state other than the one in which it was organized must register with that state as a “foreign business entity.”
 Whether a business is doing “business” in a state will depend on the laws of that state.
 Doing business in a state without so registering can result in significant financial and other penalties.
 Accordingly, as you start the New Year, all businesses should review their business operations to make sure they have registered as a foreign business in those states in which they are doing “business,” and if not, make the necessary filings as soon as possible.

-- Make Sure You Have A Knowledgeable Business Counsel: You should have a capable and responsive business lawyer that you can consult and work with on these and a host of other business matters that may arise from time to time so as to avoid creating any unanticipated legal problems for your business.
+- Make Sure You Have A Knowledgeable Corporate Law Attorney: You should have a capable and responsive business lawyer that you can consult and work with on these and a host of other business matters that may arise from time to time so as to avoid creating any unanticipated legal problems for your business.
 As it is said, “an ounce of prevention is worth a pound of cure.”
-And that is surely the case with the use of legal counsel to help you control and minimize the legal risks of your business.
+And that is surely the case with the use of corporate law attorney to help you control and minimize the legal risks of your business.

-The Corporate and Tax Counselor — Practical Counsel for Business
+The Corporate Law and Tax Counselor — Practical Counsel for Business

 The Corporate and Tax Counselor is a monthly e-newsletter providing business owners and executives updates and PRACTICAL COUNSEL related to current business and tax law happenings.
 In each issue, we will highlight bottom-line implications and/or opportunities business owners/executives should consider in response to new laws, court and agency decisions, and other matters discussed in the newsletter.